MarioRuiz/Request-Hash/README.md

 ```

 ### responses
 (Hash) (Optional) All the possible responses for the request.
 They key is the code of the response and the value is the response data body.
+The first response will be taken like the successful response.

 ```ruby
         def self.find_pets()